Skip to main content

 Modes

-The Downlink socket has multiple modes of operations to give the user more control.
+The Downlink connector has multiple modes of operations to give the user more control.
+See DLMode(mode) in Standard Library.

 ModeDescription